Linux Machines

 HP EliteBook 840 G7

-As of November 2020, this is my primary mobile machine.
+This was my primary system from November 2020 to June of 2023.
 This displaced the Dell Latitude E6440 as my road warrior but the E6440 is still used pretty actively.
 The HP EliteBook has a lot of great things going for it.
 The battery life gets me between 4 and 6 hours, depending on what I do with an 80% battery life left.
-The USB Charging port is what I primarily use now because I can, quite literally charge it from any USB-C brick or even a vehicle socket provided in newer cars.
-Truly, this is a great machine that I hope to continue to use for several more years.
+Although this thing has a barrel jack, I find that I use the USB Charging port mostly.
+This is the first machine I have had that I can quite literally charge it from any USB-C brick or even a vehicle socket provided in newer cars.
+This machine was replaced due to multiple keyboard failures.
+Once I fix the keyboard again, I will put it back in service.
+I just have to carve out the time.

 Dell Latitude E6440

-Previous, primary on-the-go machine but is still actively used.
+This machine was my primary machine from March 2017 to November 2020.
+Although this doesn’t travel anymore, it is still actively used for Minecraft “LAN parties” and also acts as a node for file synchronization.
 Intel Core i7-4610M, 128GB mSATA, 500GB SSHD drive, 1080p screen with the AMD GPU.
 It is running openSUSE Tumbleweed flawlessly.
 Most notable feature is the dock station ability.
 Very convenient to go from desk to lap with just the push of a button for separation and other accessories available for t his E-series of machines.
 This runs KDE Plasma Desktop which is not phased by the dock to undock.
 It flawlessly updates my screen layout and remembers each screen “location.”
 Everything worked on this machine without any tweaking.
 This is a large part of why I recommend Dell Latitude series of machines.

 Dell Inspiron 20 3048 All-In-One Desktop